 Film and media have warned us that if AI becomes too intelligent, it will take over, and these concerns have fed into real-life fears about technology replacing humans.
 One study found that around 68.5% of college graduates thought that technology would render them useless or lose their job to it in the near future.

-However, AI can aid human connections and collaborations.
+However, AI chatbot can aid human connections and collaborations.
 With some insights from Rose Moody, Creative Director at Vitec, we’ll take a look at what the results can be, as well as how it can benefit the world of business.

 1. AI helps improve productivity